 Approach to haemoptysis

 This approach can be followed for small amounts of blood or streaks of blood in sputum.
-The underlying cause can be life threatening however its not an emergency.
+The underlying cause can be life-threatening; however, it is not an emergency.

-Bronchoscopy followed by a contrast enhanced CT scan must be carried to detect the cause.
-The above mentioned common causes and certain uncommon or rare causes must be kept in mind.
+Bronchoscopy followed by a contrast-enhanced CT scan must be carried to detect the cause.
+The above-mentioned common causes and certain uncommon and rare causes must be kept in mind.

 Approach to massive haemoptysis

-- examine the patient to rule out a non-pulmonary cause of bleed such from the upper airway and gastrointestinal tract.
+- examine the patient to rule out a non-pulmonary cause of bleeding, such as from the upper airway or gastrointestinal tract

 - confirm and localise the site of bleed with bronchoscopy